Tiny Fingers And Toes Form

 - Food cravings and aversions

 - Schedule your pre-natal appointment with your doctor, if you already haven’t.
 This visit may stretch a bit, as your doc will have to review your medical history and do a complete physical examination while checking your pelvic, blood pressure, weight.

 - Don’t forget to discuss about your health issues (like diabetes, asthma, high/low BP, allergies), if any.
 Also, remember to tell the doctor if you are on any medication.
 She will advice you accordingly – if it’s safe to continue or not.

-- It’s a good time to start pre-natal exercises.
+- At seven weeks pregnant, it is a good idea to start pre-natal exercises.
 So, if you’re feeling up to it you can do low intensity exercises like walking and yoga.
 However, for cardio exercises like running, cycling and weight lifting, you need to get an approval from your doc.

 Read: Obesity and Pregnancy